CCBDA-UPC/Assignments-2025/Lab01.md

 ## Task 1.5:
 Don't forget to **individually** submit the knowledge check of the AWS Academy course.

-**Questions: How long have you been working on this session?
-What have been the main difficulties you have faced and how have you solved them?** Add your answers to `README.md`.
+> :question: **Question 1**: How long have you been working on this session?
+What have been the main difficulties you have faced and how have you solved them?
+Add your answers to `README.md`.

 # How to submit this assignment: